Powerful. intuitive. engaging.

 Takeaways

 The initial prototype, while functional, fell far short of the vision.
 It felt clunky, complicated, and lacked visual hierarchy, leaving focus unclear.
-Moreover, the bubble diagram visualization itself offered no inherent purpose or true value beyond simple representation.
+Specifically, the bubble diagram visualization itself offered no inherent purpose or true value.

 Lastly, the filtering systems took a direction of